genomicsengland/vcf-dedup/README.md

 The `sample-idx` indicates as a 0-based index for multisample VCFs the sample to which collision criteria will be applied.
 Beware that for Strelka VCFs the tumor sample is in the second sample (i.e.: index = 1), this might change.

 The `sample-name` indicates the name of the sample to which collision criteria will be applied.
 This parameter overrides `sample-idx`.
 If the sample name does not exist an error is raised.

+Sorting the input vcf can be enabled with flag `--sort`.
+Sort uses the UNIX sort, it can be parallelized using the parameter `--sort-threads` and while the default temporary folder is that of the output VCF this can be customised using `--sort-temp-folder`

 ### Python module